About arc42

 Portability

-Our application will allow its deployment of different devices at different times.
+Our application will allow its deployment of different devices at different times, without having a huge penalization on response times.

 Security & Privacy